an-dr/microlog/README.md

 ulog_output_add(arduino_callback, NULL, ULOG_LEVEL_INFO);
 ```

-#### Extra Outputs - Runtime Configuration
+#### Extra Outputs - Dynamic Config

-In the runtime configuration mode, `ULOG_EXTRA_OUTPUTS` is set to 8.
+In the Dynamic Config mode, `ULOG_EXTRA_OUTPUTS` is set to 8.

 ### Custom Log Prefix

-Sets a custom prefix function.
+Sets a prefix function.
 The function is called with the log level and should return a string that will be printed right before the log level.
 It can be used to add custom data to the log messages, e.g. millisecond time.

-Requires `ULOG_CUSTOM_PREFIX_SIZE` to be more than 0.
+Requires `ULOG_PREFIX_SIZE` to be more than 0.

 ```c
 void update_prefix(ulog_event *ev, char *prefix, size_t prefix_size) {